Two historic aircraft collide at Veterans Day show in Dallas

 No paying customers were on the aircraft, said Coates, of Commemorative Air Force, which also owned the planes.
 Their aircraft are flown by highly trained volunteers, often retired pilots, he said.

-Investigators with the National Transportation Safety Board will arrive at the scene of the crash in Dallas on Sunday.
+A team of National Transportation Safety Board investigators will arrive at the scene of the crash on Sunday.

 Dallas Mayor Eric Johnson said the NTSB had taken control of the crash scene, with local police and fire providing support.